Demo on this Friday, January 24th at Dedolight California!

 No more changing out 12 x 12's when you can just position the light behind or in front of the Brokeh pattern and get the same effect.

 This last February, director Bennett Lasseter (pictured) and director of photography Vincent Patin conducted camera tests with the Brokeh Lighting System.
 Visual storytellers, they wanted a unique look for their picture and they hit pay dirt creating their own exotic combination of Brokeh filters including the newest Bi-Chroic series.

-The best news is that on 11/4/19 they are starting principal photography on "The Ultimate Playlist of Noise".
+The best news is they are now in production on "The Ultimate Playlist of Noise".